Program Dates: May 21 - June 23, 2018 (TENTATIVE)

 The Rome Summer Program (RSP) offers an exciting opportunity for students in all fields of study to live and learn in one of the oldest and most international cities in the world.
 Rome provides Notre Dame undergraduates with a unique environment in which to broaden their intellectual and cultural horizons.
 During the five-week program students take two courses and earn six credits which can include courses that fulfill university requirements.

 This five-week program at Notre Dame’s Rome Global Gateway takes students on a journey through the city’s storied landscape while introducing them to contemporary Italian culture.
-Led by Classics faculty David Hernandez, students will earn 6 credits in 2 courses:
+Students will choose 2 courses from the 4 courses on offer, one in each half of the day:

-1) CLAS 34200, All Roads Lead to Rome, taught by Prof. David Hernandez, surveys the city’s history and changing culture through study of its major archaeological sites, monuments, and museums.
+1) LLRO 34600, All Roads Lead to Rome, taught by local faculty, surveys the city’s history and changing culture through study of its major archaeological sites, monuments, and museums.
 This course fulfills the University requirement in history, literature or fine arts.

 2) THEO 24611, Catholic Social Tradition and Migration, taught by Fr.
 Diego Alonso-Lasheras, Professor at the Gregorian University, addresses the main facts and concepts about immigration necessary for theological and ethical reflection.
 Political, economic and social dimensions of immigration are illuminated by resources presented by the long history of the Catholic Social Tradition.
 This course fulfills the second Theology requirement.